 Along with the caps, Section 179 and bonus depreciation differ when there’s an income loss.

 Section 179 is limited to taxable income.

 For instance, if your 2021 taxable income was $100,000 and you purchased a $200,000 piece of equipment, you could only deduct up to $100,000 in the first year.
 And if you had a net loss, you would not be eligible for Section 179.
 However, you could carry forward Section 179 to the next year and so on, according to CPA Keith Hollar, tax partner with Calvetti Ferguson in Fort Worth, Texas.

 Or you could take the first-year bonus depreciation, which does not face such limitations.
 It can even be taken if the company experiences a loss in net income.

 “We’ve seen that come into play,” Hollar says.
 “Maybe somebody is starting up or they’re in the beginning stages of an operation.
 If they want to go ahead and take the bonus to get the benefit, they can carry that net operating loss forward.
 That will help offset some of their next year’s revenue when they move into the second year and they’ve got more revenue and potential net income.”

 For companies with sufficient net income, Section 179 is usually taken first.
 And if they reach the cap, bonus depreciation can follow.

-Volvo Construction Equipment presents the following example to show how contractors in such situations can benefit:
+Volvo Construction Equipment presented the following example in 2020 to show how contractors in such situations can benefit: